Caren-cheruto/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that prints a number
+Write a script that converts a number